ibm-cloud-docs/discovery-data/contentminerapp.md

 - **Analyze**: Click to begin an analysis.

 If you would like to organize your facets into folders so they are easier to find in the analysis tree, click the Edit icon to open the **Facet groupings** dialog.
 From there you can organize your existing facets in the groups and nested sub-groups you create.
 By default, a facet that is added to a group will not display in the tree.
 If you would like it to display in both the group and the tree, clear the **Hide facets in original tree** checkbox.
 These groups are not used to analyze data, they are for organization only.

+When you select **Relevancy**, **Pairs**, or **Connections** analysis, the **Part of Speech** and **Phrase Constituent** target facets are displayed.
+You can expand these target facets to view the subfacets.
+These facets and subfacets are generated from the Content Mining **Parts of Speech** annotator, which generates the facets as a result of internal natural language processing, part of speech tagging, and phrase chunking.

+Available target facets:

+- **Part of Speech**
+  - **Noun**
+  - **Verb**
+  - **Adjective**
+  - **Adverb**
+  - **Conjunction**
+  - **Interjection**
+  - **Numeral**

+- **Phrase Constituent**: A word or a group of words that function as a single unit in a sentence.
+  - **Noun Phrase**: A word or a group of words in a sentence that functions as a subject or object, for example `a query`, `the results`, and `IBM Watson`.
+    - **Noun Sequence**: A noun comprised of two or more nouns, or `noun + noun`.
+For example, some noun sequence examples include `web server`, `disk drive`, and `data set`.
+    - **Modified Noun**: Nouns that have preceding words that describe the noun, such as adjectives, quantities, or locations.
+A noun can also have a determiner that modifies the noun, such as `a`, `an`, or `the`.
+For example, some modified noun examples include `the white horse`, `three enrichments`, and `the closest town`.
+    - **Prep Noun**: A noun that is part of a prepositional phrase that expresses spatial or temporal relations or to mark various semantic roles.
+Some examples include `after processing`, `during a crawl`, and `under the bridge`.
+  - **Predicate Phrase**: The part of the sentence that has the predicate, or verb, as its head.
+For example, in the sentence `Content Mining helps you uncover hidden insights.`, the `helps you uncover hidden insights.` segment is the predicate phrase.
+    - **Predicate with Adverb**: A predicate phrase that includes one or more adverbs, for example `Content Mining helps you analytically uncover hidden insights.`.
+    - **Noun - Predicate**: A phrase that adds more information about the subject.
+A predicate noun functions as a link between the subject and verb.
+For example, the segment `our solar system's largest planet` is the predicate noun in the sentence `Jupiter, our solar system's largest planet, is primarily composed of gases.`.
+    - **Verb - Noun**: A phrase that has a `verb + noun` sequence.
+A couple of examples include `lose power` and `extend the warranty`.
+  -  **Conjunction Phrase**: A phrase that connects two independent clauses.
+Some conjunction phrase examples include `for`, `and`, `nor`, `but`, `or`, `yet`, and `so`.
+For example, the word `so` in the following sentence is the conjunction phrase: `There weren't enough beds, so I had to sleep on the floor.`.
+     - **Resultative Conjunction**: A conjunction that demonstrates cause and effect.
+Some example resultative conjunctions include `so`, `therefore`, and `thus`.
+For example, the word `therefore` in the following sentence is the resultative conjunction: `We had a surplus of fabric; therefore, we sewed extra clothes.`.
+     - **Contradictory Conjunction**: A conjunction that connects independent clauses that oppose one another, such as `however`, `but`, and `although`.
+For example, the word `however` in the following sentence is the contradictory conjunction: `The Freemont track team is the fastest in the county in short sprint races; however, they are not as successful in endurance races.`.

 #### Enabling sentiment analysis
 {: #sentiment-analysis}